kyco/eeaas-snake/README.md

 Eeaas.enable(); // Enable all easter eggs, or alternatively use `Eeaas.Eggs.Snake.enable()` to only enable snake
 ```

 To test if it works type "snake" while the app is running.
 You should be presented with a 2D snake game.
-Use "esc" to cancel the game.
+Use the "esc" key to cancel the game.

-## Customisation
+## Custom keylisteners

-You can change the start and stop triggers to your liking, e.g. if you want different keylisteners simply change the `startTrigger` and `stopTrigger` properties.
+To use different keylisteners change the `startTrigger` and/or `stopTrigger` attributes on the Snake object.

-Example:

 ```javascript
 import Eeaas from 'eeaas';